Royal Victoria Hospital, Montreal: Legacy site

 The hospital was previously housed in a building complex at 687 Pine Avenue on the slope of Mount Royal in the borough of Ville-Marie.
 Hospital operations moved to the new Glen site of the McGill University Health Centre on April 26, 2015, except for the McGill Reproductive Centre and the Dialysis Clinic, which remained at the original site as of 2015.
 Of its nine pavilions, three date from the original 1893 hospital and were designed by Henry Saxon Snell in the Scottish baronial style.
 The nearby Allan Memorial Institute continues to house the psychiatry department.
 The post-2015 future of the 122-year-old Royal Vic building is yet to be determined.
-McGill University has unveiled an idea to repurpose the hospital for academic purposes, but also add community and green space.
+McGill University has unveiled an idea to repurpose the hospital for academic purposes, but also add community and green space., a project that opposes the wishes of the founders, lords Strathcona and Stephen.